 - More birds than anywhere else in Africa

-While new species are being recorded and discovered in Uganda like the Pcific Golden Plover and Dicknisons Kestrel, Uganda boasts of a staggering 1082 species of birds and a haven for bird watchers around the world.
-I haven’t mentioned that; Uganda year after year hosts international birders and currently been ranked as the best birding destination worldwide.
-The savannah, forest and Migratory birds sprout the airspace on Uganda boundaries.
+While new species are being recorded and discovered in Uganda like the Pacific Golden Plover and Dicknisons Kestrel, Uganda boasts of a staggering 1082 species of birds and a haven for bird watchers around the world.
+I haven’t mentioned that; Uganda year-in – year out hosts international birders and currently been ranked as the best birding destination worldwide.
+The Savannah, forest and Migratory birds sprout the airspace on Uganda boundaries.
 Uganda also prides as one of the few countries in the world where the famous Shoe Bill calls home and will have people close off their bird list check when they see it display its “Small shoe-like beak”

 - Landscapes and features